Golden teacher mushrooms, which are a strain of psilocybe cubensis, may have benefits for patients suffering with anxiety

 Golden teacher mushrooms are one of the many strains of psilocybe cubensis.
 P. cubensis has gained a lot of interest as of late, especially after Denver, Colorado and Oakland, CA decided to decriminalize the usage of these mushrooms.

-Many communities were happy about the decriminalization of psilocybe cubensis, especially those who have been paying attention to the scientific data coming from studies that show beneficial results involving psilocybin-containing mushrooms and a vast array of mental health issues, including depression and anxiety.
+Many communities were happy about the decriminalization of psilocybe cubensis, especially those who have been paying attention to the scientific data coming from studies that show beneficial results involving psilocybin-containing mushrooms, like golden teacher mushrooms, and a vast array of mental health issues, including depression and anxiety.

 Today we are taking a look at some of these studies and the implications they may have for the healthcare community.
 Residents in the cities of Oakland, CA and Denver, CO, which have decriminalized psilocybin-containing mushrooms recently, may be further along the line than other areas in regards to the future of healthcare involving golden teacher mushrooms, or any of the other strains of psilocybe cubensis.

 A pilot study on psilocybin and its impact on treating anxiety

 One study of psilocybe cubensis conducted in January 2011, which was called “Pilot study of psilocybin treatment for anxiety in patients with advanced-stage cancer”, Had some interesting results.
 It was a small data set, but the results are quite promising in regards to the lessening of anxiety for patients.
 Here is a brief look at some of the results from this study: